dbmovMFs/DirecCoclus/README.md

 - install_github("DirecCoclus", "dbmovMFs")

 **Preparing the data**
-- Download the cstr dataset avaible in In folder Data of DirecCoclus repository
+- Download the cstr dataset avaible in folder Data of DirecCoclus repository
 - Install R.matlab package, necessary for the next step
 - Load data: cstr <- readMat("your local path to cstr.mat"),